 sudo cat /etc/shadow

 As you can observe, for each entry in the /etc/passwd file, you will find another corresponding entry in the /etc/shadow file.
-Also, the /etc/shadow file will contain the last time the password was changed and some other information.
+Also, the /etc/shadow file will contain the last time the password was changed and other information.

-Now before moving on to the next section, let’s check how to create a strong password.
+Before moving on to the next section, let’s check how to create a strong password.

 Change the Linux Password